 After I made make milk jug greenhouses the first time I realized I needed to cut the top of the greenhouse higher – near the handle – because mine were tipping over pretty badly.
 Also, I recommend mixing your soil with some water in a 5-gallon bucket and then scooping the soil into the containers.
+Paint sticks work wonderful for mixing the soil.
 I tried “watering” the soil after I put it in the containers and it turned into a mess.

 Why do I have so many milk jug greenhouses?

 The first year I made these, I had 40 of these greenhouses because I was planting a lot of perennials.
 I was trying to establish a new landscape after removing four-dozen evergreens from our yard.
 I do not normally have that many milk jug greenhouses.